paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-distribution.md

 If we are operating as a validator, we note our index `i` in the validator set and keep the `i`th availability chunk for any live candidate, as we receive it.
 We keep the chunk and its merkle proof in the [Availability Store](../utility/availability-store.md) by sending a `StoreChunk` command.
 This includes chunks and proofs generated as the result of a successful `QueryPoV`.

-> TODO: back-and-forth is kind of ugly but drastically simplifies the pruning in the availability store, as it creates an invariant that chunks are only stored if the candidate was actually backed
+The back-and-forth seems suboptimal at first glance, but drastically simplifies the pruning in the availability store, as it creates an invariant that chunks are only stored if the candidate was actually backed.
->
-> K=3?